-On June 26, 1917, the labor union International Workers of the World called a strike in the town of Bisbee.
+On June 26, 1917, the labor union Industrial Workers of the World called a strike in the town of Bisbee.
 The morning of July 12, 1917, Sheriff Harry Wheeler and 2,000 deputies arrested over a thousand Bisbee men and marched them to a waiting train.
 The train carried 1,187 men across to Columbus, New Mexico, and left them in the desert.
 In October 1917 the federal government held a Presidential Hearing on the event, known as the Bisbee Deportation, but neither Wheeler nor his deputies were convicted of wrongdoing (Benton-Cohen, 2009; Byrkit, 1982).

 Read About It